For Developers/Glossary/MoE (Mixture of Experts)

 MoE challenges

-- Load balancing: If most tokens route to the same experts, you lose the efficiency benefit and expert specialization degrades.
+• Load balancing: If most tokens route to the same subset of experts, efficiency gains disappear and expert specialization degrades.
+Training techniques like auxiliary loss functions help distribute tokens evenly across experts.

-- Communication overhead: In distributed inference, routing tokens to experts on different devices adds latency.
+• Communication overhead: In distributed inference, routing tokens to experts on different devices or accelerators adds network latency and synchronization costs.

-- Memory: All expert weights must be loaded into memory even if only a few are active per token.
+• Memory requirements: All expert weights must be loaded into memory even if only a few experts are active per token, increasing memory footprint compared to dense models of similar active parameter count.

 Related terms